FCollaPi/p2-datasci4health/README.md

 The procedure was circular across-the-board.
 First, we compiled data, designed a model, and executed testing - if the results were not satisfactory, we would return to assembling data.

-In this context, we used the following parameters:
+In this context, we used the following parameters, as labeled in the Conditions table:
 -   Severe Anxiety
 -   Stress
 -   Major Depression Disorder